cameron-wags/rainbow_csv.nvim/README.md

 ## Overview
-Rainbow CSV: minimalistic but powerful vim plugin for viewing csv/tsv files and executing SQL "select" queries.
+Rainbow CSV: minimalistic but powerful vim plugin for highlighting columns in csv/tsv files and executing SQL "select" queries.
 * The plugin highlights csv columns in different rainbow colors.
-* Rainbow csv also allows user to run simple "select" queries in SQL-like RBQL language e.g. `select a1, int(a2) + int(a3) * 10 where a4 != 'car' order by a1 desc`
+* Rainbow csv also allows user to run simple "select" queries in SQL-like "RBQL" language e.g. `select a1, int(a2) + int(a3) * 10 where a4 != 'car' order by a1 desc`

 To enter a "select" query, press `F5`.
 To execute the query press `F5` again.
-You can also enter the query in vim command line e.g. `:Select a1`
+You can also enter the query in vim command line e.g. `:Select a1, a2`

 There are 2 ways to enable csv columns highlighting:
 1. CSV autodetection based on file content.
 File extension doesn't have to be .csv or .tsv